pscheri/eks_kafka/README.md

 # Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization